 Compromising on Non-Negotiables

 Think about the lifestyle you want to live and find a home that will let you live it.
-For me, this means being centrally located and not having a long commute from the suburbs.
-It also means living in a home that is affordable so I can still afford to go out to dinner and have the odd splurge at Sephora.
-Maybe those aren’t things you value, you might place greater importance on having a big, brand new house than a long drive.
+For me, this means being centrally located and avoiding a long commute from the suburbs.
+It also means living in a home that is affordable.
+Owning a home doesn’t mean I’ll suddenly want to stop eating out or having the odd Sephora splurge.
+Maybe those aren’t things you value.
+You might place greater importance on having a big, brand new house.
 And you know what?
 That is fine…it just has to work for you.

 Are you planning to buy your first home soon?
 Or maybe you’ve already purchased a home and fell victim to one of these mistakes?